korjavin/tw2dynalist/README.md

    - Change the app permissions to "Read and Write"
    - Save your changes

-4. Generate authentication tokens:
+4. Generate a Bearer Token:
    - In your app settings, navigate to the "Keys and tokens" tab
-   - You'll find your API Key and API Secret Key under "Consumer Keys"
+   - Look for the "Bearer Token" section
-   - Generate Access Token and Secret by clicking "Generate" under "Authentication Tokens"
+   - Generate a new Bearer Token
-   - Make sure to save all four values as they will be needed to configure the bot
+   - This token should be used as your `TWITTER_ACCESS_TOKEN`
-   - Note: The app now uses Twitter API v2 endpoints with OAuth 1.0a authentication
+   - Note: The app now uses OAuth 2.0 authentication with a Bearer Token

 5. Additional requirements:
    - Ensure your Twitter account has the necessary permissions to access the API
    - For production use, you may need to apply for Elevated access to the Twitter API
-   - The app now uses Twitter API v2 endpoints, which require OAuth 1.0a User Context authentication
+   - The app now uses Twitter API v2 endpoints, which require a Bearer Token for authentication

 ## Getting Dynalist API Token